4.4.6 Free Speech in a Pluralist Society

-Communication, whether written, spoken or visual, is the principal medium of negotiation in the Moral Dimension; it is also the means by which a peaceful society can be stirred up, become polarised, and slide into conflict.
+Communication, whether written, spoken or visual, is the principal medium of negotiation in the Moral Dimension.
+It is also the means by which a peaceful society can be stirred up, become polarised, and slide into conflict.

 Although free speech is highly desirable, it is sometimes in tension with the need to show respect to others – as part of the socially-acceptable behaviour needed to live together peaceably (4.4.2).

 “… the class of persons who had been imported as slaves nor their descendants, whether they had become free or not, …. had for more than a century before been regarded as beings of an inferior order and altogether unfit to associate with the white race, either in social or political relations; and so far inferior that they had no rights which the white man was bound to respect….”

-- The need for free speech, as a way of negotiating and increasing mutual understanding between different cultural groups (18.104.22.168).
+● Free speech is essential, as a way of negotiating and increasing mutual understanding between different cultural groups (18.104.22.168).

 ● There is limited scope for trying to convert other people to one’s own way of thinking (22.214.171.124).
 Missionaries were not always welcome, and forcible conversion is totally indefensible.

-● There are ways of applying moral pressure to suppress divisive language (22.214.171.124).
+● There are ways of applying moral pressure to suppress the use of divisive language (184.108.40.206).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/446b.htm